Jana (film): Plot

 Janarthanan alias Jana lives in a village in Tamil Nadu.
 In an unforeseen circumstance, Jana meets his former rival Viswanathan Bhandari, who wants to exact revenge against Jana for his brother's death, and it is revealed that Jana was a former vigilante at Mumbai with an expertise in computer science.
 Jana learns that Bhandari and his brother tried to smuggle arms and ammunitions, where Jana kills Bhandari's brother in the process.
 An enraged Bhandari exacts revenge on Jana by killing his family with his uncle and father as the only survivor.
-A fight ensues in which Jana finally finishes Bhandari and Veerapandi.
+A fight ensues in which Jana finally finishes Bhandari.

 Production

 The film was announced in early 2002 titled as Thiruda.
-Trisha Krishnan was initially signed on to play the lead female role. but pulled out due to unavailability of dates and she was later replaced by Sneha.
+Trisha Krishnan was initially signed as the lead actress, though she later pulled out and was replaced by Sneha.
 The title was subsequently changed to Jana and Ajith began filming in December 2002.
 The shooting took place at Palghat, where some sets were erected.
 It was a lavish set costing ₹9 lakh, consisting of two bungalows, one belonging to Raghuvaran and the other to Radha Ravi, in the film.
-Most of the story has taken place in these bungalows.
-Among those present were Ajith and Sneha.
-The sets have been designed by art director Maniraj.
+The sets were designed by art director Maniraj.
 Apart from Palghat, a 20-day schedule took place at Ottappalam and Shornoor in Kerala.